BANANA FRECKLE RESPONSE

 The joint government and industry response is working to rid the Northern Territory, and therefore Australia, of Banana Freckle (Phyllosticta cavendishii).
 The outbreak is the only identified occurrence of Phyllosticta cavendishii on Cavendish bananas in Australia.

 Banana Freckle eradication plan

-On October 10, 2014 a new phase of the eradication plan was announced.
+The national Freckle eradication plan was announced in August 2014 and began in October 2014.
 The $26 million plan will run over three years with work on proof of freedom set to begin from April 2017.